Cancer Biology (Cluster)

 Travel Awards: Cancer biology students are eligible to apply for travel awards that partially support attendance at national or international meetings with a cancer or career development focus.

-Journal Clubs and Seminars: Students are encouraged to attend Journal Clubs, which are advertised in the Cancer Biology Cluster newsletter.
-Attendance is required for all T32 trainees.
-Students are also strongly encouraged to attend the weekly Cancer Center Basic Research Seminar Series, which showcases the research of prominent guest speakers and Northwestern faculty.
-In addition, students help develop an annual Nanocourse on a hot topic in cancer research and have the opportunity to attend career development workshops and seminars throughout the year.
+Journal Clubs and Seminars: Students are encouraged to attend Journal and Departmental Clubs, which are advertised in the Cancer Biology Cluster newsletter.
+Students are also strongly encouraged to attend the weekly Cancer Center Basic Research Seminar Series (11am Tuesdays in Baldwin during the academic year), which showcases the research of prominent guest speakers and Northwestern faculty.
+In addition, students help develop an annual mini symposium on an emerging hot topic in cancer research.

 Cancer Biology Research Club: A student-run research meeting meets monthly during the academic year, allowing students and post-docs to present their research to peers.
 No PIs allowed!
 Each session allows 1-2 students to present their research in whatever format they choose while also leaving ample time to gather feedback and discuss science with their peers in a relaxed yet collegial environment.
 Free lunch is provided!